purvaja265/simple-banking-system/README.md

-# Flask application for simple banking system
+# Flask application for simple banking system - INTERNSHIP PROJECT

 > simple bank application with 10 customers. customers can tranfer their money to other customers and view all the transactions.